oghare01/static-app-security-test/README.md

 ## Overview

 This document outlines the process of integrating GitHub, Jenkins, and SonarQube to automate code scanning and generate reports for code quality and security vulnerabilities.
-The Damn Vulnerable Web Application (DVWA) will be our sample application for scanning.
+The Damn Vulnerable Web Application (DVWA) repo will be the sample application codebase for scanning.

 ## Architecture